-To view and buy some of the beautiful handcrafted items made by the Men in Sheds including bird boxes, planters and storage trays, visit the website.
+To view and buy some of the beautiful handcrafted items made by the Men in Sheds including bird boxes, planters and storage trays.

 Age UK Surrey are experts in later life issues, supporting people to be independent and informed, healthy and active and connected to their communities.
 They deliver Services to people aged 50+ across Surrey, which include:

 - Information and Advice

 To find out more about these and our other projects in local areas, please visit: www.ageuk.org.uk/surrey, alternatively call 01483 503414.